Projects

 Florida Developmental Disabilities Council

-Challenges accessing information about disability services and supports available in the community are a known barrier in Florida and many other states.
-These challenges are more acute for those who are not native speakers of English, those with low levels of digital literacy, and those who lack access to reliable internet service.
-Prior research conducted by the WellFlorida Council shows there are gaps in knowledge of available community-based services available in the state to support people with intellectual and developmental disabilities (I/DD) across the lifespan.
+Accessing information about disability services and community supports remains a significant challenge in Florida and many other states.
+These barriers are especially pronounced for individuals who are non-native English speakers, have limited digital literacy, or lack reliable internet access.
+Research by the WellFlorida Council has identified persistent gaps in awareness of community-based services for people with intellectual and developmental disabilities (I/DD) across all stages of life.

-To address knowledge gaps and barriers to accessing information, the FDDC initiated the Access to Services through Knowledge (ASK) information and resource delivery system.
-This initiative aims to build knowledge of and increase access to community resources and services among people with I/DD and their families across the lifespan.
-The work will be completed in three phases:
+To help close these knowledge gaps and improve access to information, the Florida Developmental Disabilities Council (FDDC) launched the Access to Services through Knowledge (ASK) initiative.
+ASK will develop a website that will increase awareness of and access to local resources and services for individuals with I/DD and their families throughout the lifespan.

 Related Staff